 Consult our Disney World Crowd Calendar before picking any dates to see the least crowded times of the year.

-11. Make Park Reservations Right Away
+11. Make Park Reservations IF You Need To

 12. Use an Authorized Disney Travel Planner